 Legal aspects

-The Editor-in-Chief reserves the right to reject manuscripts that do not comply with the above-mentioned requirements.
+Reports of animal experiments must state that the “Principles of laboratory animal care” were followed, as well as specific national laws where applicable.
+The Editor-in-Chief reserves the right to reject manuscripts not complying with the above-mentioned requirements.
 The author will be held responsible for false statements or failure to fulfill these requirements.

 Manuscript submission